ray-project/ray/doc/source/ray-core/ray-dashboard.rst

     # Launch 30 tasks
     ray.get([task.remote() for _ in range(30)])

-When you run the below code that executes many tasks that sleeps, you will see from the metrics page that there are many logical CPU allocations but little to no hardware CPU usage.
+When you run the below code that executes many tasks that sleep, you will see from the metrics page that there are many logical CPU allocations but little to no hardware CPU usage.
 It is because the logical resource requirement is 1 CPU for each task, but each task uses nearly no CPU because it just sleeps.

 TODO-SANG Add images

-In this case, resource specification for those tasks is incorrect.
-To address this issue, let's adjust the num_cpus value to 0.1.
+resource specification for those tasks will lead to wasted physical resources.
+To address this issue, let's adjust the ``num_cpus`` value to 0.1 so that other tasks or actors can be scheduled to leverage the hardware resources.

 .. code-block:: python